zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Ashley says, “I guess you’re right,” meaning that s he agrees with Paul that she should probably not eat eggs or dairy.
 Paul says, “ Then you’re going to be a vegan” (vegan).
 A “vegan,” if I understand correctl y, is a person who doesn’t eat any animal products.
 That means that vegans not onl y don’t eat meat, they don’t eat eggs or use any dairy products.

 Paul says, “You won’t be able to eat any milk, butt er, cheese, or yogurt.”
 “Butter,” you may know, is something that is made in part fro m cream and has typically a lot of fat in it.
 “Cheese” is a solid food made fro m milk.
 We use cheese in all sorts of cooking.
 Lots of Italian pasta dishes, for examp le, have cheese in them.
 Paul also talks about “yogurt” (yogurt).
-Yogurt is also made from milk, often something that is sweetened with fruit or sugar, especially t he kind of yogurt you buy at the store that has flavors like strawberry.
+Yogurt is also made from milk, often something that is sweetened with fruit or sugar, especially the kind of yogurt you buy at the store that has flavors like strawberry.

 Ashley says, “Really?
 I guess I’ll have to be a veg an then.”
 Paul continues; he says, “You’ll have to eat a varied diet so you don’ t have a vitamin deficiency.”
 A “diet” refers to the kinds of food that you eat.
 “V aried” means that you need to eat different kinds of things, and the reason Paul is t elling Ashley she needs to eat different kinds of food is to avoid a “vitamin (vit amin) deficiency (deficiency).”